Soggymender/iland/README.md

 This conversion is necessary because Blender only supports 6.1, while the engine uses ASSIMP which only supports 2013.
 Eventually a custom FBX importer will be written, but for now the conversion time is less than the coding time.
 Also, the official FBX SDK only natively supports Python and C++.
 Haven't found a reasonable Java binding.

+All resource paths and filenames must be all lower case to maintain Linux compatibility.
+FBX will bake mixed-case file references, but the code will toLowerCase() filenames - at least for textures where it has been a problem.
+All code paths and filenames must be lower case only.

 EXPORT TROUBLESHOOTING